Interactive mode

 --prompt "Build a calculator with tests"

-See Autopilot Mode for comprehensive autopilot documentation.
+In autopilot mode, permissions are automatically disabled for safety.
+See Autopilot Mode for comprehensive documentation.

 Local Models (Ollama)¶